-- The Company's activities expose it to a variety of financial risks: market risk (including foreign exchange risk, fair value interest rate risk, cash flow interest rate risk and price risk), credit risk and liquidity risk. - 7 The Company does not have a formal risk management policy programme.
-Instead the susceptibility of the Company to financial risks, such as foreign exchanage risk, interest rate risk, credit risk and liquidity risk is monitored as part of its daily management of the business.
+- The Company's activities expose it to a variety of financial risks: market risk (including fair value interest rate risk, cash flow interest rate risk and price risk), credit risk and liquidity risk. - 7 The Company does not have a formal risk management policy programme.
+Instead the susceptibility of the Company to financial risks, such as interest rate risk, credit risk and liquidity risk is monitored as part of its daily management of the business.